 Denmark has initiated work to improve the sampling design of the commercial sampling following the outcomes of ICES WKACCU, WKPRECISE, WKCATCH, WKPICS and SGPIDS.
 This outcome has since 2011 led to a gradually change from an ad-hoc sampling programme to a statistically sound sampling (4S) in the observer programme where trips/vessel are the primary sampling unit within some pre-defined fleet lists.
-The vessel list has been selected according to the main gear type (fleet group) and the home harbour and the lists account of unique vessels based on the fishery from the previous year, indicating that the same vessel cannot be present in more than one list.
-Presently Denmark has applied seven fleet lists (sampling frames) for the at sea observer programme with a similar selection design however, with different target species.
+The vessel list has been selected according to the home harbour and the main gear type (fleet group) and each lists accounts of unique vessels based on the fishery from the previous year, indicating that the same vessel cannot be present in more than one list.
+If a vessel is selected by one list and is conducting another fishery that is still part of the observer program, the trip is still conducted.
+If the vessel is conducting a fishery presently not included in the observer program the trip is not selected.
+Presently Denmark has applied sex fleet lists (sampling frames) for the at sea observer programme with a similar selection design however, with different target species.
 The vessel list are presently covering:

-- Bornholm, Trawler/Seiner (OTB-SDN: SD 25-32) - Charlottenlund, trawler/Seiner (OTB-SDN: SD 21-24) - Hirtshals, Trawler/Seiner Skagerrak/ Kattegat(OTB-SDN: SD 20-21) - Hirtshals, Trawler/Seiner North Sea (OTB-SDN: SD IV) - Hirtshals, Skagerrak and North Sea shrimp fishery (OTB_CRU: SD 20- IV) - North Sea, brown shrimp (TBB: IV) - Hirtshals, Skagerrak North Sea, demersal fishery with CCTV (OTB: SD 20- IV)
+- Lyngby, Trawler/Seiner (OTB-SDN: SD 25-32) - Lyngby, trawler/Seiner (OTB-SDN: SD 21-24) - Hirtshals, Trawler/Seiner Skagerrak/ Kattegat (OTB-SDN: SD 20-21) - Hirtshals, Trawler/Seiner North Sea (OTB-SDN: SD IV) - Hirtshals, Skagerrak and North Sea shrimp fishery (OTB_CRU: SD 20- IV) - Lyngby, Beam trawler, North Sea brown shrimp (TBB: IV)

-Effort allocation (observer trips) between the vessel lists are based on the total effort available allocated corresponding to the numbers of vessels in each vessel list group.
+Effort allocation (observer trips) between the vessel lists are based on the total effort available allocated according to the numbers of trips in each vessel list group.
 A minimum number of 2 trips have been incorporated by each stratum.
 Each vessel list is stratified by quarter.
+Each vessel on a given list has equal change of being selected.